-Although 20% of visits to the emergency room are ill and injured children, only 6% of hospitals have the appropriate equipment, medications and supplies to properly care for children.
+Although 20% of visits to the emergency room are for ill and injured children, only 6% of hospitals have the appropriate equipment, medications and supplies to care for children properly.
 Of course, all medical conditions that are life threatening should be treated in an emergency room.
 But, for those illnesses and injuries involving children that are not life threatening, it is wise for parents to know the locations and credentials of non-hospital pediatric emergency care facilities in the Houston area.

 The doctors and the team of medical professionals at Ascent Emergency Medical Center, located near you in Houston, Texas, want to educate parents on the search and the vetting processes of locating an emergency care facility specializing in the treatment of children.

 Most of the time, parents do not have a choice of where their children receive emergency care.
 But, it is wise to learn of private emergency facilities near your home and your child’s school, camp and sports venues for the choices to be researched and known.

 Parents need to learn whether the local hospital or an emergency care facility has the specialists and staff with the appropriate training to administer emergency care to children.

 A health advisor can help with the search and the vetting processes.
 The health advisor will also be able to quickly connect you with physicians, hospitals and emergency facilities when you and family members are traveling.

 Below are three important and all-encompassing questions parents need to ask during the vetting process.

 A National Pediatric Readiness Project survey found that 15% of doctors treating pediatric patients in emergency rooms were trained in pediatric emergency medicine.
 Doctors in this sub-specialty have six years of post-graduate training and residencies in paediatrics and pediatric emergency medicine.

 Studies have found that the more children treated by a facility, the more the staff is trained and experienced in administering the appropriate care to children.
 There are distinct differences in treating children than in treating adults.